thejunto/handbook/content/how_we_work.md

   end of the day Basecamp automatically sends an email with a summary of what everyone accomplished for that day.
 2. We use the #accountability channel on Slack to:
-    - Check-in at the the start of our workday by saying what we will be working on that day.
+    - Check-in before 10am (your time zone) by saying what you will be working on that day.
 This is to help keep everybody in the loop of what you're working on and it allows us to coordinate efforts better.
 (We've found that using this channel has become invaluable.)